Chris Aldridge.

 A Sense of Faithful Fear

-Fear does not mean you're not brave, strong or confident, there is simply a fine line between these things and arrogance and stupidity.
-For example, saving someone from drowning is brave, strong and confident, but swimming with sharks is stupid, and you will eventually become drive thru for a dinosaur.
-Fear is merely the recognition of your place and limitations, arrogance is a failure to do so.
+Fear does not mean you're not brave, strong or confident, there is simply a fine line between these things and arrogance.
+For example, saving someone from drowning is brave, strong and confident, but swimming with sharks is dangerous, and you may eventually become drive thru food for a dinosaur.
+Fear is merely the recognition of your place and limitations.
 Now some people might ask me, "Didn't the Heroes do things that most people would have considered beyond human limitation?"
 Yes, they did, but they were sent by the Gods to do something that was possible.
 They also didn't sink in over their heads.
 In fact, the Gods routinely provided them with assistance so they wouldn't.
 Bellerophon couldn't have killed the Chimera without Pegasos (the horse of heaven).
 A Hero always knows, recognizes, and most importantly, accepts the difference between themselves and the Divine.
 Being an affront to the Gods is not what it means to be a Hero.

 The only time fear is wrong is when it's unwarranted.
 Fear the Gods because you know they can destroy you, but love them because you know they're kind enough not to, and you will find wisdom.